Creating listings is one aspect of the print on demand or Merch by Amazon business that you cannot do away with.

 This is perhaps the most important field to use keywords to your advantage.

-This section is where you step into the mind of your target customer.
+In creating good Merch by Amazon listing, this section is where you step into the mind of your target customer.

 If they wanted to buy a t-shirt from you, what words would they use in their search?